Hungarians vote on giving pro-Putin PM Orban a 4th term

 Orban — a fierce critic of immigration, LGBTQ rights and “EU bureaucrats" — has garnered the admiration of right-wing nationalists across Europe and North America.
 Fox News host Tucker Carlson broadcast from Budapest for a week last summer, where he extolled Orban's hard-line approach to immigration and his razor-wire border fence.

-Orban has taken many of Hungary’s democratic institutions under his control, and depicted himself as a defender of European Christendom against Muslim migrants, progressivism and the “LGBTQ lobby.”
+Orban has taken many of Hungary’s democratic institutions under his control and depicted himself as a defender of European Christendom against Muslim migrants, progressives and the “LGBTQ lobby.”

+Along with the election to parliament, a referendum on LGBTQ issues was being held Sunday.
+The questions pertained to sex education programs in schools and the availability to children of information about sex reassignment.

-Peter Sandor, 78, said after voting on Sunday that the stakes of the election were whether Orban could continue to uphold Christian conservatism in Hungary and maintain national pride.
+Peter Sandor, 78, said after voting on Sunday that it was important that Orban could uphold Christian conservatism in Hungary.

 “The importance of this election is to continue with what we have been building up for the last 12 years.
-Fantastic results, and we expect that if Fidesz doesn’t win, it’s going to go down the drain again like it did between 2002 and 2010,” Sandor said.
+Fantastic results," he said.
+"If Fidesz doesn’t win, it’s going to go down the drain again like it did between 2002 and 2010.”

-In his frequent battles with the EU, of which Hungary is a member, Orban has portrayed the 27-member bloc as an oppressive regime reminiscent of the Soviet occupiers that dominated Hungary for more than 40 years in the 20th century, and has bucked attempts to draw some of his policies into line with EU rules.

-Those policies, including what critics view as violations of the rights of LGBTQ people, misuse of EU funds and exerting undue control over Hungary’s media, have put him at odds with Brussels and resulted in billions of euros in EU funding being withheld from his government.
+A woman votes in Budapest, Hungary, Sunday, April 3, 2022.
+Hungary's nationalist prime minister, Viktor Orban, seeks a fourth straight term in office, a coalition of opposition parties are framing the election as a referendum on Hungary's future in the West.
+(AP Photo/Petr David Josek)

+A woman votes in Budapest, Hungary, Sunday, April 3, 2022.
+Hungary's nationalist prime minister, Viktor Orban, seeks a fourth straight term in office, a coalition of opposition parties are framing the election as a referendum on Hungary's future in the West.
+(AP Photo/Petr David Josek)

 Caption